 Economic And Financial Governance

-- The economic and financial governance is an essential prerequisite for promoting economic growth and reduce poverty.
+- Economic and financial governance is an essential prerequisite for promoting economic growth and reduce poverty.

 - The main objectives of economic and financial governance are: